 Steel cutting

-Once the water, oil, sludge and other debris is removed, the tank is dismantled.
-This involves cutting the cast iron structure using a range of equipment.
-If safe to do so, the metal will then be stored on site for possible re-use in the future.
+Once the water, oil, sludge and other debris was removed, the tank was dismantled.
+This involved cutting the cast iron structure using a range of equipment.
+Some of the metal has been stored on site for possible re-use in the future.

 Pictured: Steel cutting

-Once the tank is removed there will be detailed design work undertaken to plan the refurbishment works.
+Now the tank has been removed detailed design work is underway to plan the refurbishment works.
 These works are likely to include:

 • the removal of old paint and cleaning of the frame;